rmldj/hcp-utils/README.md

 ![brain image](https://github.com/rmldj/hcp-utils/raw/master/images/image.png)

 The utilities mainly deal with plotting surface data, accessing the predefined subcortical structures as well as using various parcellations.
-All functions work directly with numpy arrays of the format `Tx91282` for fMRI data, with `T` being the number of time frames, while `91282` is the standard HCP dimensionality for the 3T cortical surface and subcortical data.
+Various helper functions aid e.g. in mapping the HCP fMRI cortical data to surface vertices for visualization etc. The functions work directly with numpy arrays of shape `Tx91282` or `91282` for fMRI data, with `T` being the number of time frames, while `91282` is the standard HCP dimensionality for the 3T cortical surface and subcortical data.

 ## Documentation